-SOS Children’s Villages is a private, non-political, non-denominational organization that provides long-term family-based care to children in need.
+SOS Children’s Villages is a private, non-political, non-denominational organization that provides family-like care to children in need.
 With the support of our friends and partners, we work to ensure that each child will grow up in a loving home.

 In the Philippines, the first SOS Children’s Village was founded on May 1, 1967 in the province of Batangas.
-Now we have 8 villages spread across the country, and there are almost 1,000 children and young adults who live in our family-based care program.
+Now we have 8 villages spread across the country, and there are almost 1,000 children and young adults who live under our care.
 In the communities, we give support and intervention to approximately 5,600 families.